-- Complete and submit an application for admission, - Interview with an Enrollment Advisor, - Submit documentation of high school graduation or equivalent as defined under the U.S. Department of Education regulation, - Foreign high school diplomas or their equivalent must be evaluated and translated, if applicable, by an acceptable agency. - A member of the National Association of Credential Evaluation Services (NACES) - A member of the Association of International Credential Evaluators, Inc. (AICE) - Homeschooled students may apply for admission.
-The student should provide proof that he or she has completed their State's requirements for high school graduation.
+- · Complete and submit an application for admission, - Interview with an Enrollment Advisor, - Submit documentation of high school graduation or equivalent as defined under the U.S. Department of Education regulation, - Foreign high school diplomas or their equivalent must be evaluated and translated, if applicable, by an acceptable agency. - A member of the National Association of Credential Evaluation Services (NACES) - A member of the Association of International Credential Evaluators, Inc. (AICE) - Homeschooled students may apply for admission.
+The student should provide proof that they have completed their State's requirements for high school graduation.
 The home school students' parent(s) and/or guardian(s) are responsible for compliance with all State requirements. - Undergraduate applicants must submit their official transcripts from previously attended institutions.
-Foreign transcripts must be evaluated and translated, if applicable, by an acceptable evaluating agency: - o A member of the National Association of Credential Evaluation Services (NACES) - o A member of the Association of International Credential Evaluators, Inc. (AICE) - Nursing applicants may use the Commission on Graduates of Foreign Nursing Schools (CGFNS) - Meet any program-specific entrance requirements.
-See program specific admissions requirements. - Complete an Enrollment Agreement.
+Foreign transcripts must be evaluated and translated, if applicable, by an acceptable evaluating agency: - A member of the National Association of Credential Evaluation Services (NACES) - A member of the Association of International Credential Evaluators, Inc. (AICE) - Meet any program-specific entrance requirements.
+See program specific admissions requirements (p.
+15). - Complete an Enrollment Agreement.